JiejayLan/budget-app/readme.md

-**ClimaApp** is a budget record awebsite by using react, redux and firebase.
+**Expensify** is a budget record awebsite by using react, redux and firebase.

 website URL:https://react-expensify-app3.herokuapp.com/